-Design Report-PROPOSAL PHASE
+Design Report

-- 1. Executive Summary: (5 points): - Provide a summary of the development of your design.
-This should be a narrative description highlighting the major areas in the development process for your final configuration and a broad description of the range of design alternatives investigated.
-Include an overview of the design tools used for each phase of the design development: conceptual design, preliminary design, and detailed design. - 2.
-Management Summary (5 points): - Describe the architecture of the design team.
-Provide a list of design personnel and assignment areas.
-Document the management structures used for personnel assignments, schedule control, and configuration control.
-Include a (single) milestone chart showing planned and actual timing of major elements of the design process, including as a minimum the conceptual design stage, preliminary design stage, detailed design stage, and report preparation periods. - 3.
-Conceptual Design (25 points): - Document the alternative configuration concepts (e.g. biplane, canard, flying wing, pusher -Vs tractor, number of engines etc.) investigated during the conceptual design stage and the rationale for the overall level of technology selected.
-Detail the design parameters investigated, and why each was felt to be important.
+- Executive Summary: (5 points): Provide a summary of the development of your design.
+This should be a narrative description highlighting the major areas in the development process for your final configuration and a broad description of the range of design alternatives investigated. - 2.
+Management Summary (5 points):

+Describe the organization of the design team.
+Provide a chart of design personnel and assignment areas.
+Include a (single) milestone chart showing planned and actual timing of major elements of the design process, including as a minimum the conceptual design stage, preliminary design stage, detailed design stage, flight testing and report preparation periods.

+3. Conceptual Design (20 points):

+Describe the key elements of the mission requirements (problem statement).
+Document the alternative configuration concepts (e.g. biplane, canard, flying wing, pusher -Vs tractor, number of engines etc.) investigated during the conceptual design stage and the reason why each concept was considered.
 Describe and document the numerical figures of merit (FOM's) used to screen competing concepts, and the mission feature each FOM was selected to support.
-Include the values for Rated Aircraft Cost assigned to each concept during the FOM screening process.
-Include a description of significant assumptions made, and the methods used to validate them.
-Numerical data need not be extensive at this stage, but should include as a minimum: a final ranking chart giving the quantitative value of each design for each FOM; the FOM importance factors or weighting; and an explanation of the features that produced the final configuration selection. - 4.
-Preliminary Design (20 points): - Document the design parameter and sizing trades investigated during the preliminary design stage, the design parameters investigated, and why each was felt to be important.
-Describe the FOM's used and the mission or design feature each FOM supports.
-Include a summary of the key features that distinguish the final configuration including: determination of the required wing and power loading to meet the mission; assumptions made and justification for their validity; and a comparison of the results obtained in the Preliminary phase with the assumptions used in the Conceptual phase. - 5.
-Detail Design (25 points for discussion items, 10 points for drawing package, 35 points total for the section):
+Rated Aircraft Cost should be one of the FOM's used during the screening process.
+Numerical data need not be extensive at this stage, but should include as a minimum: a final ranking chart giving the quantitative value of each design for each FOM.

+4. Preliminary Design (30 points):

+Document the design parameter and sizing trades investigated during the preliminary design stage, and why each was felt to be important to the mission.
+Describe the analysis methods used.
+Describe the mission model used and the predicted performance.
+Provide estimates of the aircraft lift, drag and stability characteristics.
+Document the design optimization and trade studies conducted and their results.

+Detail Design (15 points for discussion items, 10 points for drawing package, 25 points total for the section):

-Final performance data should be provided for the design including: take off performance; handling qualities and g load capability; predicted mission performance, and aircraft weight and balance worksheets.
-Document component selection and systems architecture selected.
-Document your final competition aircraft's Rated Aircraft Cost using the contest supplied cost model.
-Describe the assumptions made and compare these to the values used for the Conceptual and Preliminary design phases.
+Document component selection and systems architecture selection.
+Include your final competition aircraft's Rated Aircraft Cost using the contest supplied cost model.
+RAC table should include all input parameter, intermediate and final computation.

+Include a table giving data for the sized aircraft.
+One copy of this table will be submitted along with the RAC during the tech inspection and a second must be posted by the team at their "pit" area (poster board).
+The table should include; Geometry: length, span, height, wing area, Aspect Ratio, control volumes Performance: CL max, L/D max, maximum Rate of Climb, stall speed, maximum speed, take-off field length (two sets, empty and gross weight) Weight Statement (airframe, propulsion system, control system, payload system, payload, empty weight, gross weight) Systems (radio used, servos used, battery configuration used, motor used, propeller (nominal), gear ratio (if used)